 HTML | PDF | RSS | Charts | Commissioner's Statement

-Real average hourly earnings for all employees decreased 0.8 percent over the month in March, seasonally adjusted.
-Average hourly earnings decreased 0.1 percent and CPI-U increased 0.6 percent.
-Real average weekly earnings increased 0.1 percent over the month.
+//REALER QCT Test 11092021// Real average hourly earnings rose by 0.1 percent in December, seasonally adjusted.
+Average hourly earnings decreased by 0.2 percent and the CPI-U decreased by 0.4 percent.
+Real average weekly earnings increased by 0.2 percent over the month.

 HTML | PDF | RSS